urandom/readeef/README.md

     secret = someverylongsecretstring
 ```

-You are now ready to add the first user to the system.
+You are now ready to add a user to the system.
 Turn the user into an administrator to be able to add more users via the web interface.
+You may skip this step if the default admin user is suitable for you.

 > ./readeef-user-admin -config $CONFIG_FILE add $USER_LOGIN $USER_PASS